JeremyRand/namecoin.org/download/betas/index.md

 ### Known Issues

-* This tool will probably prevent HPKP from working as intended, unless HPKP is applied to user-defined trust anchors.
+* `tlsrestrict_nss_tool` will probably prevent HPKP from working as intended, unless HPKP is applied to user-defined trust anchors.
 Firefox is capable of doing this (though it's not the default); Chromium is not (as far as we know).
 * Build is not yet reproducible.

 ## dns-prop279

-This is a tool that permits Namecoin naming (or any other naming method that speaks the DNS protocol) to be used with Tor, via the draft Prop279 pluggable naming API.  `.bit` domains can point to IP addresses (A/AAAA records), DNS names (CNAME records), and onion services.
+dns-prop279 that permits Namecoin naming (or any other naming method that speaks the DNS protocol) to be used with Tor, via the draft Prop279 pluggable naming API.  `.bit` domains can point to IP addresses (A/AAAA records), DNS names (CNAME records), and onion services.

 See the [Namecoin Tor resolution documentation]({{ "/docs/tor-resolution" | relative_url }})
 * Binaries distributed with [ncdns v0.0.8 plain binaries for GNU/Linux, DragonFlyBSD, FreeBSD, NetBSD, OpenBSD, Solaris, Windows, and macOS (hosted by GitHub)](https://github.com/namecoin/ncdns/releases/tag/v0.0.8).